vercel/vercel/examples/create-react-app/README.md

 # Create React App

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.

-## Deploy Your Own
+You can copy this directory

+or

+You could also use the vercel cli to create this example with `vercel init create-react-app`

-Deploy your own Create React App project with Vercel.
+## Deploy Your App with

+using the CLI

+`cd create-react-app`
+`npm install`
+`vercel`

+or

+using any of the [these](https://vercel.com/docs/concepts/deployments/overview) methods

+or

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/vercel/vercel/tree/main/examples/create-react-app&template=create-react-app)